Extracting Energy from Waste using Gasification

 Participants

-Picture of Christiaan Petrus Richter Christiaan Petrus Richter Professor cpr [at] hi.is https://iris.rais.is/is/persons/ed2da258-b393-499b-be02-fddfd83795bd Faculty of Industrial Engineering, Mechanical Engineering and Computer Science
+Picture of Christiaan Petrus Richter Christiaan Petrus Richter Professor cpr [at] hi.is Yes https://iris.rais.is/en/persons/ed2da258-b393-499b-be02-fddfd83795bd Faculty of Industrial Engineering, Mechanical Engineering and Computer Science